By Ali Lopez

 Fresh grated Parmesan cheese, optional garnish

 - Heat oil in a large soup pot over medium heat.
-Add leek and cook, stirring often until the leek is starting to soften and then add the garlic.
-Cook until they are fragrant but not browned.
-Stir in carrot, celery, salt, pepper, and continue to cook, stirring often until the vegetables are starting to soften and starting to brown slightly.
+Add leek and cook, stirring often until the leek softens, then add the garlic.
+Cook until fragrant but not browned.
+Stir in carrot, celery, salt, pepper, and continue to cook another 5 minutes.

 - Add wine and cook until mostly evaporated, 2 to 3 minutes.
 Add broth and potatoes, cover and bring to a boil.
-Stir the soup, then add the beans and kale and simmer until the potatoes are tender and the kale is cooked, 12 to 15 minutes.
+Add the beans and kale and simmer until the potatoes are tender and the kale is cooked, about 15 minutes.

 - f you’d like you can take out a cup or two of the soup and puree it in your blender then add it back to the soup for added creaminess.
 Garnish with parmesan if you like.